 How Do High–Intensity Laser Treatments Work?

-Unlike most ”low-level” pain, high-intensity laser therapy delivers very high-energy wavelengths of light that penetrate deep into the skin and tissues to reach the injured cells.
-As the damaged lasers used for cells absorb this light, their metabolism and energy production is boosted, stimulating rapid tissue repair.
+High-intensity laser therapy delivers very high-energy wavelengths of light that penetrate deep into the skin and tissues to reach the injured cells.
+As the damaged cells absorb this light, their metabolism and energy production is boosted, stimulating rapid tissue repair.

 What Is a Typical Treatment Session Like?

 Although “high-intensity” laser beams may sound a little intimidating, this therapy is completely safe and painless.
 Because the light is pulsed in microseconds rather than in a continuous stream, there’s no danger of burning or tissue damage.
 Many patients experience relief after a handful of laser treatments.

 What Conditions Is High-Intensity Laser Treatment Good For?

 - Epicondylitis (tennis elbow)

 - Neck pain